Search and Ranking in CDI

 Handling Long and Citation Searches

-CDI uses a specialized process to improve results for queries that include citations that users may copy and paste from a webpage or a list into a Primo search box to find a known item.
+CDI uses a specialized process to improve results for queries that include citations that users may copy and paste from a webpage or a list of references into a Primo search box to find a known item.
+Citations typically contain many different metadata elements and vary in terms of format and completeness.
+The following example shows the APA citation style:

 By rule, CDI returns only records that contain all keywords (or keyword variations) included in the search.
 For long searches (nine words or more), CDI matching is modified to allow matches on the first five to seven terms in the title or author field.
 This functionality does not apply to queries with Boolean operators (AND, OR, NOT) and may vary based on some predefined variables (such as punctuation marks, 1-letter terms, stop words and so on) that are included in the search.
 CDI first identifies the most significant terms, taking into account these variables.
 Then, CDI adds a custom sub-query that includes at least the first five significant terms to be found in the title or author field.

-Additionally, CDI uses an Open Source AI tool called Grobid to parse the search query and identify the different metadata elements in the citation, such as author, title, and enumeration (date, volume and issue).
+In this specialized process, CDI uses an Open Source AI tool called Grobid to parse the search query and identify the different metadata elements in the search query, including author, publication title, chapter/article title and enumeration (date, volume and issue).
 This enables the CDI search engine to find and return cited items in search results.

 Multilingual Search Features